ahmedssp/Simple_Learning_Management_System_java/README.md

   - Searching in Jason file and return its data and searching that data in CSV files and present it into a proper format.
   - Implement enrolling a student in a course functionality.
   - Implement unenrolling a student from a course functionality.
-  - Implement replacement course functionality for one of the students.
+  - Implement replacement course functionality for the selected student.

 #### Implement  application UI from consol window:
 > ##### Use the previous functions and integrate them to develop a UI console window: